 Automated Decision Making

-Sustainable Nation Ireland does not engage in any automated decision-making processes nor do we use any personal data as a basis for any such automated decisions.
+Sustainable Finance Ireland does not engage in any automated decision-making processes, nor do we use any personal data as a basis for any such automated decisions.

 Data Sharing & Transfers of Data

-Sustainable Nation Ireland may outsource certain business activities (e.g. debt-collection, legal advice, back up services, IT support, etc.) to third parties.
+Sustainable Finance Ireland may outsource certain business activities (e.g., debt-collection, legal advice, back up services, IT support, etc.) to third parties.

-Sustainable Nation transfers personal data to the following locations:
+Sustainable Finance transfers personal data to the following locations:

 In the event that we use any EU based service providers then we use the Data Protection Commission’s One Stop Shop Mechanism that permits inter-EU data transfers and have identified the Irish Data Protection Commission as the proper supervisory authority for all data protection matters.